zwave-js/node-zwave-js/packages/testing/testing.api.md

     // (undocumented)
     readonly node: MockNode;
     removeCC(cc: CommandClasses): void;
 }

+// Warning: (ae-missing-release-tag) "MockEndpointCapabilities" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface MockEndpointCapabilities {
+    // (undocumented)
+    genericDeviceClass: number;
+    // (undocumented)
+    specificDeviceClass: number;
+}

 // Warning: (ae-missing-release-tag) "MockEndpointOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)